ibm-cloud-docs/containers/cs_ingress.md

 To enable a default private ALB by using the pre-assigned, IBM-provided portable private IP address:

 1. Get the ID of the default private ALB that you want to enable.
-Replace <em>&lt;cluser_name&gt;</em> with the name of the cluster where the app that you want to expose is deployed.
+Replace <em>&lt;cluster_name&gt;</em> with the name of the cluster where the app that you want to expose is deployed.

     ```
-    bx cs albs --cluster <cluser_name>
+    bx cs albs --cluster <cluster_name>
     ```
     {: pre}